smtp2go-oss/smtp2go-python/README.md

     $ export SMTP2GO_API_KEY="<your_API_key>"

-Here is a REPL session demonstrating sending an email and looking at the response:
+Here is a REPL session demonstrating sending an email and viewing the response:

-    In [1]: from smtp2go.core import SMTP2Go
+    In [1]: from smtp2go.core import Smtp2goClient

-    In [2]: client = SMTP2Go()
+    In [2]: client = Smtp2goClient()

     In [3]: payload = {
        ...: 'sender': 'dave@example.com',